katekalcevich/accessible-accessibility/Digital Accessibility Framework.md

 # Digital Accessibility Framework for Organizations

 The building blocks of a successful digital accessibility program.
+Ensure that you include people with disabilities in your processes and on your teams.
+Consider creating a panel of people with disabilities that you can consult with on all accessibility matters (not just digital).

 * * * * *